mauromereu/audoku/README.md

 };
 ```

-To get the help info just call the endpoint with audoku=help, say http://example.com/books?audoku=help and you'll get the following help:
+To get the help info just call the endpoint adding the field *audoku=help*, say http://example.com/books?audoku=help and you'll get the following help based upon your endpoint description:
 ```JSON
 {